lisongxu/CSCE156-Project-OOP/readme.md

 ### Lab Objectives & Topics
 Following the lab, you should be able to:
-* use Classes and objects to write Java programs
+* use classes and objects to write Java programs
 * understand Inheritance and design classes and subclasses in Java
 * understand and use interfaces and abstract classes in Java
 * understand polymorphism in Java